omundy/learn-javascript/topics/single-page-apps/single-page-apps.md

 ![true](../../assets/img/javascript-spa-traditional-website.png)

-In a traditional approach to loading new content, when a user clicks on a hyperlink they leave the current page and the browser loads an **entirely new page** (including all of its resources).
+In a traditional approach to loading new content, users click on a hyperlink, leave the current page, and the browser loads an **entirely new page** (including all its resources).

 ---